-- 7.1 TWFCG is a large, multi-site organisation, and as such the structure of the safeguarding team is as per the diagrams in 7.1.3 below. - 7.1.1 The College Group has a single DSL (Designated Safeguarding Lead) responsible for safeguarding practice across the group, but there are a number of Deputy Designated Safeguarding Leads (DDSLs). - 7.1.2 The Vice Principal Curriculum and Quality at the Sixth Form Colleges takes a safeguarding leadership role at Windsor and Strode's Colleges, working closely with the DSL.
-The DSL is

-- based at Langley where the majority of vulnerable students study and the majority of safeguarding cases occur. - 7.1.3 Different roles within the safeguarding teams are given different names for clarity within the organisation, but all are DDSLs and all are trained to DSL standard.
+- 7.1 The College Group is a large, multi-site organisation, and as such the structure of the safeguarding team is as per the diagrams in 7.1.3 below. - 7.1.1 The College Group has a single DSL (Designated Safeguarding Lead) responsible for safeguarding practice across the group, but there are a number of Deputy Designated Safeguarding Leads (DDSLs). - 7.1.2 The Vice Principal Curriculum and Quality at the Sixth Form Colleges takes a safeguarding leadership role at Windsor and Strode's Colleges.
+The FE Safeguarding Lead will be based at both BCA and Langley College. - 7.1.3 Different roles within the safeguarding teams are given different names for clarity within the organisation, but all are DDSLs, and all are trained to DSL standard.